wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/financial-services-customer-intelligence/includes/3-create-components-build-factory.md

     > [!div class="mx-imgBorder"]
     > [![Screenshot of the New link wizard on the Add Tables page showing Life event added.](../media/add-tables.png)](../media/add-tables.png#lightbox)

 1. When you're finished adding the tables, the tables should populate with data.
-This action will also create a new Azure container in your storage account that you can use to run your data pipeline in Azure Data factory.
+This action creates a new Azure container in your storage account that you can use to run your data pipeline in Azure Data factory.

     > [!div class="mx-imgBorder"]
     > [![Screenshot of the Tables tab showing the 18 tables that you added.](../media/tables.png)](../media/tables.png#lightbox)